The Internship

 Alcohol, Drugs & Smoking

-Characters are frequently shown drinking alcohol in social and office party settings.
-There are also brief references to recreational drug use, though it is not a major plot focus.
+Characters are frequently shown drinking alcohol in social settings, bars, and work events.
+There are also occasional references to illicit substance use, though not depicted as a primary plot point.

 Frightening Scenes